refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 ---
 id: swizzle
 title: 2.
-Create Data Provider with Swizzle
+Create a data provider with swizzle
 tutorial:
     prev: tutorial/understanding-dataprovider/index
     next: tutorial/understanding-dataprovider/create-dataprovider
 ---

-## What is Swizzle?
+## What is `swizzle`?

-The [`swizzle`](../../packages/documentation/cli.md#swizzle) is a command in [`refine-cli`](../../packages/documentation/cli.md) that allows you to customize the refine's supported components and data providers.
-It allows you to eject selected files from the **refine** packages and modify depending on your needs.
+In some cases, **refine's** built-in data providers may not fully meet your API needs, and you may want to edit the existing data provider logic.
+If that is the case, you should use `swizzle`.

-Instead of starting from scratch, you can use the ejected file code logic as a starting point and make changes to fit your specific needs.
+The [`swizzle`](../../packages/documentation/cli.md#swizzle) is a command in [`refine-cli`](../../packages/documentation/cli.md) that allows you to customize **refine’s** supported components and data providers by letting you eject selected files from the **refine** packages and modify them depending on your needs.

-## How to Use Swizzle for Data Provider?
+This also allows you to use the ejected file code logic as a starting point for your modifications instead of starting from scratch.

-In some cases, refine's built-in data providers are not fully complying with our API needs and you may want to edit the existing data provider logic.
-In this case, we will use the `swizzle` command to customize the data provider:
+## How do you use `swizzle` to create an data provider?

 1. Run the `swizzle` command in the project directory: